jahAtFriends/BigOLab/README.md

 You will write three separate classes for this assignment:

 1. An implementation of Quick Find
-2. An implementation of Quick Union
+2. An implementation of Weighted Quick Union
 3. A Randomizer class that generates a random set of unions for a system of n nodes.